Immunization protects you from disease.Get protected, get immunized.

-Most other people need 3 doses, over 6 months.
+Most other people need 3 doses over 6 months.

 You may not be able to have the vaccine if you:

-How it spreads
+How does it spread?

-Current as of: July 16, 2019
+Current as of: August 6, 2020

-Author: Immunization Program, Alberta Health Services
+Author: Provincial Immunization Program, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.